You can get a divorce or end your civil partnership if you don’t know where your partner is or they’re presumed dead.

 - trade union or professional organisation

-If you still can’t find them, fill in the statement to dispense with service of divorce petition.
+If you still can’t find them then you’ll have to fill in the statement to dispense with service of divorce petition.

 You can use this form to remarry, but not to get a death certificate, financial order (‘ancillary relief’) or apply for probate.